Marketing Strategies in Healthcare: A 5-Step Guide to the Basics

 • Telehealth appointments: Use platforms like Zoom, Doxy.me, or Teladoc to offer virtual consultations.
 These services comply with healthcare privacy laws and provide a secure way to meet with patients remotely.

-• Online booking system: Implement an online appointment scheduling tool like Zocdoc or SimplyBook.me, allowing patients to book, cancel, or reschedule their appointments without the need to call your office.
+• Online booking system: Implement an online appointment-scheduling tool, such as Zocdoc or SimplyBook.me, allowing patients to book, cancel, or reschedule their appointments without calling your office.

 • Patient portals: Integrate patient portal software with your Electronic Health Records (EHR) system.
 This lets patients access their medical records, lab results, and prescription refill requests from home.
 Popular EHR systems with robust patient portals include Epic MyChart and Cerner Health.

-Mobile apps can streamline patient communication and offer them resources at their fingertips.
+Mobile apps can streamline patient communication and put resources at patients' fingertips.

 Consider these examples:

-• Personal Health Record (PHR) Apps: Encourage using a top-rated PHR app like Medisafe or even free apps like MTBF PHR or MedFusionPlus.
-Patients can keep track of their health information and communicate with your office.
+• Personal Health Record (PHR) Apps: Encourage the use of a top-rated PHR app, such as Medisafe, or consider free options like MTBF PHR or MedFusionPlus.
+Patients can manage their health information and communicate with your office.

-• Medication reminder apps: Recommend apps like Medisafe to patients who need help managing their medication schedules, ensuring better adherence to treatment plans.
+• Medication reminder apps: Recommend apps such as Medisafe to patients who need help managing their medication schedules to improve adherence to treatment plans.

 Communicating effectively with your patients ensures they receive the right information at the right time.
 Here are some smart tools and examples of how to use them: